Tourism in Canada: British Columbia

 British Columbia is one of the most-visited parts of Canada, with tourism ranking as the province's second-largest industry.
-One of the main attractions in British Columbia is its natural beauty.
+British Columbia's tourism reached approximately $22.1 billion in revenue in 2023, supporting over 125,000 jobs with $5.9B in wages.
 The province is home to vast mountains, large forests, and a diverse coastline.
 The Rocky Mountains in the interior attract skiers in the winter and bikers and hikers in the summer.
-In recent years, eco-tourism has become increasingly popular in British Columbia.
 The Pacific coastline attracts tourists with its beaches and for kayaking and whale watching, particularly around places like Vancouver Island.

-Vancouver, the largest city in British Columbia, is an urban center that offers a mix of culture, history, and entertainment.
+Vancouver, the largest city in British Columbia, is an urban centre that offers a mix of culture, history, and entertainment.
 Tourists are attracted to Stanley Park, Granville Island, and the Capilano Suspension Bridge.
 Events like the Vancouver International Film Festival and the Vancouver Folk Music Festival attract tourist from around the world and domestically.